Choosing a kitchen colour

 Choosing the right colour scheme for your kitchen is essential to achieving the desired look and feel in your home.
 From the colour of the kitchen units to the wall paint, tiles, worktops and flooring, it all needs to come together in perfect harmony.

 At Price Kitchens, our extensive colour palettes cater for every personal taste and design preference.
 From Classic Painted Kitchens to Contemporary Gloss Kitchens, the vast majority of our kitchens come in a range of colour options and can be enhanced with subtle colour variations or bright shades to suit any home.

 Before you make a firm decision on your new kitchen, it pays to carefully consider the impact of your chosen colour so that there are no regrets later on.
 In particular, think about these 4 key factors:

 How much natural light comes into your kitchen?
 Is the room flooded with light or poorly lit and gloomy?
 Are there any windows/doors and how big are they?
 The amount of natural daylight in the room will hugely influence your colour scheme.

 Which way does the room face?
 The quality of the light (as opposed to the quantity) varies depending on the orientation of the room which, in turn, can affect its mood.
-North facing kitchens are generally darkest while south facing rooms tend to get lots of daylight.
-East facing kitchens get the sun in the morning, while west facing spaces are brightest in the afternoon.
+North-facing kitchens are generally the darkest while south-facing rooms tend to get lots of daylight.
+East-facing kitchens get the sun in the morning, while west-facing spaces are brightest in the afternoon.

 2 – Longevity and value for money